Signed in as:

 Artist Bio

-Holly Goodridge is a neurodivergent artist working across hand-knitted garments, large-scale crochet installations, and participatory practice.
-Her work explores neurodivergent embodiment, sensory politics, and collective care.
-Through immersive crochet environments and hand-knitted sweaters that audiences are invited to wear, Holly creates spaces that encourage slowing down, touch, and shared connection.
+I am a neurodivergent artist working across hand-knitted garments, large-scale crochet installations, and participatory practice.
+My work explores neurodivergent embodiment, sensory politics, and collective care.
+Through the display of hand-knitted sweaters that audiences are invited to touch, I create spaces that encourage a slowing down, and shared connection.

 Artist Statement